intel/linux-sgx-pcl/README.md

 Build the Intel(R) SGX PCL tool and static library
 --------------------------------------------------

+**Notice:** Starting Intel(R) SGX PSW and SDK branch 2.1.3 the Intel(R) SGX PCL is integrated into the SDK.
+This step is relevant when Intel(R) SGX PCL is used as a add-on to older branches of the Intel(R) SGX PSW and SDK.

 The following steps describe how to build the Intel(R) SGX PCL build time encryption tool and static library.
 Enclave writer can build the project according to the enclave writer's requirements.
 - To build both Intel(R) SGX PCL encryption tool (sgx_encrypt) and Intel(R) SGX PCL statically linked library with default configuration, enter the following command:
 ```